 It's possible to watch instances across domains with SentryOne even when there's no trust relationship between them.
 The best way to achieve this depends on the resources available and number of targets you wish to watch.
-See the following for a short explanation of each option:

 One Monitoring Service